Complaints policy

 1 - Scope

-• Any reference to ‘we,’ ‘our,’ ‘us’ refers to former Sovereign (SNG).
-When we use ‘you’ and ‘your’ we mean any resident or customer set out above.
+• Any reference to ‘we,’ ‘our,’ ‘us’ refers to SNG.
+When we use ‘you’ and ‘your’ we mean any SNG resident or customer.

 2 - Purpose and objectives

-• This policy has been developed in line with the Housing Ombudsman Complaint Handling Code and our regulatory and legal duties.
+• This policy has been developed in line with the Housing Ombudsman Service Complaint Handling Code, 2024 and our regulatory and legal duties.

 3 - Policy statement

-• When a customer tells us about an issue, we’ll try to sort it out there and then.
-If we can’t resolve problems there and then, we shall agree what actions need to be taken, and by when.
-We shall keep customers updated on what we are doing using a communication method that best suits them.
+• When a customer tells us about an issue, we will try to sort it out straight away.
+If we cannot resolve problems there and then, we will agree what actions need to be taken, and by when.
+We will keep customers updated on what we are doing using a communication method that best suits them.

-• We shall consider the root cause of an issue so we can stop it happening again.
+• We will consider the root cause of an issue so we can stop it happening again.

 • Complaints relating to safeguarding shall be resolved through the measures set out in our Safeguarding policy.

-• We shall not close a complaint until we have tried everything that we believe can reasonably bedone to resolve it, or until we have an agreed action plan in place.
-When we know the outcome or have an agreed plan in place, we shall communicate to the customer about all the issues that have been raised.
+• We will not close a complaint until we have tried everything that we believe can reasonably be done to resolve it, or until we have an agreed action plan in place.
+When we know the outcome or have an agreed plan in place, we will communicate to the customer about all the issues that have been raised.

-• Building and maintaining our customers’ trust is at the heart of our approach and we will make sure customers feel we’re taking their issues seriously.
+• Building and maintaining our customers’ trust is at the heart of our approach and we will make sure customers feel we are taking their issues seriously.

 4 - Policy